HandyGuySoftware/dupReport/docs/Reporting-ReportSection.md

 'Duplicati Backup Summary Report |Error|'

-***Important note***: placing these keywords at the beginning of the subject line can lead to unpredictable results on some email servers and clients.
+***Important note***: placing these keywords at the beginning of the subject line may lead to unpredictable results on some email servers and clients.
 The reason for this is unknown.
 If you are having problems with the keywords at the beginning of your subject line, try moving them to the end of the line.

 ```
 border=1